Thursday, March 30, 2006

 Then I farted around in the arvo before leaving for the country.

-So here I am, I wouldn't normally be writing this up here, but I had to escape.
+So here I am, secreted away in the study, I wouldn't normally be writing this up here, but I had to escape.
+The woman is a menace.

 Saturday, March 04, 2006